cockroachdb/docs/_includes/v2.1/prod-deployment/synchronize-clocks.md

 1. SSH to the first machine.

-2. Find the the ID of the Hyper-V Time Synchronization device:
+2. Find the ID of the Hyper-V Time Synchronization device:

     {% include copy-clipboard.html %}
     ~~~ shell